Chris Thompson (cornerback)

-Christopher J. Thompson (born May 19, 1982 in New Orleans, Louisiana) is a former NFL and CFL cornerback.
-He is currently cornerbacks coach for the Nicholls Colonels.
+Christopher J. Thompson (born May 19, 1982) is an American former professional football cornerback who played in the National Football League (NFL) and Canadian Football League (CFL).
+He is currently the head junior varsity coach and safeties coach for Holy Cross School (LA).

-Playing career

 College career

 Thompson played collegiately at Nicholls State University.

-NFL career
+Professional career

+National Football League

 Thompson began his professional playing career in the National Football League.
-He was selected by the Jacksonville Jaguars with the 18th pick of the fifth round of the 2004 NFL Draft and spent the 2004 NFL season with the Jaguars.
+He was selected by the Jacksonville Jaguars with the 18th pick of the fifth round of the 2004 NFL draft and spent the 2004 NFL season with the Jaguars.
 He played for the Chicago Bears during the 2005 NFL season, where he appeared in twelve games and accumulated 10 tackles.
 Thompson played for the Cleveland Browns and Miami Dolphins during the 2006 season and was with the Buffalo Bills during training camp for the 2007 season.

-NFL Europe career

 Berlin Thunder

 Thompson played for the Berlin Thunder during the 2007 NFL Europe season.

-CFL career

-Edmonton Eskimos (1st tenure)
+Edmonton Eskimos (first stint)

 After being cut by the Bills, prior to the start of the 2007 NFL season, Thompson signed with the Edmonton Eskimos of the Canadian Football League.
 He was on their negotiation list for 2 years prior to his signing.
 Thompson spent his first year in the CFL with the Eskimos.
 He totaled 12 defensive tackles and one interception in that season.